aKaReZa75/Presentations/README.md

 # 💻 How to Use Git and GitHub

+### Clone using the URL.
 First, open **Git Bash** :
 -  Open the folder in **File Explorer** where you want the library to be stored.
 -  **Right-click** inside the folder and select the option **"Open Git Bash here"** to open **Git Bash** in that directory.

 ![open Git Bash](Images/Step0.png)

+> [!NOTE]
-> Note: If you do not see the "Open Git Bash here" option, it means that Git is not installed on your system.
+> If you do not see the "Open Git Bash here" option, it means that Git is not installed on your system.
->
 > You can download and install Git from [this link](https://git-scm.com/downloads).
->
 > For a tutorial on how to install and use Git, check out [this video](https://youtu.be/BsykgHpmUt8).

 -  Once **Git Bash** is open, run the following command to clone the repository: